On the occasion of the arrival of our beautiful poplins printed in block print, I thought you might not know this technique...

 So much so that Europe gradually copied the process, especially for toile de Jouy!

 In India, artisans work with carved wooden stamps that they press against the fabric at regular intervals to create a pattern.
-Different colors are applied using different stamps while carefully aligning the various markers; this requires a lot of skill and practice.
+Different colors are applied using different stamps while carefully aligning the various markers; this demands a lot of skill and practice.

 The whole process requires great expertise.